-The Committee on Graduate Studies will consider petitions to substitute another substantive course in U.S. law.
-Petitions will be considered from students who have significant grounding in U.S. law or in a substantially similar common law equivalent (as determined by the Committee on Graduate Studies).
-Candidates may consult with the Graduate Program for suggestions on which courses might qualify as appropriate substitutions.
+Students who have significant grounding in U.S. law or in a substantially similar common law equivalent (as determined by the Committee on Graduate Studies) may petition the Committee on Graduate Studies to substitute another substantive course in U.S. law.